Heron: Diet

-The herons and bitterns are carnivorous.
+Herons, egrets, and bitterns are carnivorous.
 The members of this family are mostly associated with wetlands and water and feed on a variety of live aquatic prey.
 Their diet includes a wide variety of aquatic animals, including fish, reptiles, amphibians, crustaceans, molluscs, and aquatic insects.
 Individual species may be generalists or specialize in certain prey types, such as the yellow-crowned night heron, which specializes in crustaceans, particularly crabs.
 Many species also opportunistically take larger prey, including birds and bird eggs, rodents, and more rarely carrion.
 Even more rarely, herons eating acorns, peas, and grains have been reported, but most vegetable matter consumed is accidental.

-The most common hunting technique is for the bird to sit motionless on the edge of or standing in shallow water and to wait until prey comes within range.
-Birds may either do this from an upright posture, giving them a wider field of view for seeing prey or from a crouched position, which is more cryptic and means the bill is closer to the prey when it is located.
-Having seen prey, the head is moved from side to side, so that the heron can calculate the position of the prey in the water and compensate for refraction, and then the bill is used to spear the prey.
+The most common hunting technique is for the bird to sit motionless on the edge or stand in shallow water and wait until prey comes within range.
+Birds may either do this from an upright posture, giving them a wider field of view for seeing prey, or from a crouched position, which is more cryptic and means the bill is closer to the prey when it is located.
+Having seen prey, the head is moved from side to side so that the heron can calculate the position of the prey in the water and compensate for refraction, and then the bill is used to spear the prey.

 In addition to sitting and waiting, herons may feed more actively.
 They may walk slowly, around or less than 60 paces a minute, snatching prey when it is observed.
 Other active feeding behaviours include foot stirring and probing, where the feet are used to flush out hidden prey.
 The wings may be used to frighten prey (or possibly attract it to shade) or to reduce glare; the most extreme example of this is exhibited by the black heron, which forms a full canopy with its wings over its body.

 Some species of heron, such as the little egret and grey heron, have been documented using bait to lure prey to within striking distance.
 Herons may use items already in place, or actively add items to the water to attract fish such as the banded killifish.
 Items used may be man-made, such as bread; alternatively, striated herons in the Amazon have been watched repeatedly dropping seeds, insects, flowers, and leaves into the water to catch fish.

-Three species, the black-headed heron, whistling heron, and especially the cattle egret, are less tied to watery environments and may feed far away from water.
-Cattle egrets improve their foraging success by following large grazing animals, catching insects flushed by their movement.
+Three species, the black-headed heron, whistling heron, and especially the two cattle egret species, are less tied to watery environments and may feed far away from water.
+Cattle egrets improve their foraging success by following large grazing animals, and catching insects flushed by their movement.
 One study found that the success rate of prey capture increased 3.6 times over solitary foraging.